corda/corda/docs/source/tutorial-cordapp.rst

 * For the Corda repo there will be many project listed, the root project ``corda`` and associated sub-projects: ``core``, ``finance``, ``node``, etc.

-.. nate:: It's worth noting that when you change branch in the CorDapp template, the ``corda_version`` will change to reflect the version of the branch you are working from.
+.. note:: It's worth noting that when you change branch in the CorDapp template, the ``corda_version`` will change to reflect the version of the branch you are working from.

 To execute a task, double click it.
 The output will be shown in a console window.